We get a lot of questions about our radio programmes and media ministry from our current supporters as well as people considering giving to our work.

-CBA is an intra-denominational charitable trust run by three trustees and two alternate trustees.
-Jim Frankham is the Chairman, Phil Guyan is the Managing Trustee (or CEO), and Bev Frankham is the third trustee.
-Lomond Seel and Marsha Fellet are the alternate trustees.
+CBA is an intra-denominational charitable trust run by six trustees.
+Lomond Seel is the Chairman, Phil Guyan is the Managing Trustee (or CEO), and the other trustees are Marsha Fellet, Sheree Hughes, Paul Webber and Reuben Bradley.

 We have broad denominational support, with the endorsement of every mainstream Christian denominational leader in New Zealand.
 We stay in regular contact with the denominational leaders and seek their input and suggestions at any time.

 We have six full time (or nearly full time) staff plus several part timers and contractors.
 Phil Guyan is the Managing Trustee with responsibility for directing CBA and producing or overseeing the programmes.
 Erin Carpenter is CBA’s Executive Administrator, with responsibility for the administration, customer care and part-time administrative staff.
 Kate McGlinchey is our fundraiser.
 Josh Couch produces programmes and heads up our online strategies.
 Asher Bastion manages our Love It Media sub-brand, which distributes short programmes to radio stations throughout the country.
 Dayna Vawdrey is in charge of Salt, our network of Christians working in media, and also helps out with programming.